-'Candidate care' is the question of how you treat people applying to work at your organisation.
+'Candidate care' is the question of how you treat people applying to work at your organization.
 It should be a major consideration in every single appointment process, since negative candidate experiences can have a terrible long-term impact on your employer brand and reputation.
 Applying for a new job or a promotion also requires a lot of emotional and professional investment.
 All candidates deserve a positive recruitment journey, but this becomes particularly acute for internal candidates (‘internals’).
 As current employees, they are amongst your most important assets.
 If they feel mismanaged or neglected, it can derail the best laid plans, diminish productivity, foster resentments, and even lead to staff attrition.

 Here are Society's eight top tips to ensure that recruitment processes remain a positive experience for internals, regardless of whether they ultimately get the job they're applying for.